Planning-Augmented Sampling with Early Guidance for High-Reward Discovery: More Experimental Details

 \paragraph{Parameter Setup in Hypergrid Task.} For the GFlowNets policy model, we use the same configuration as vanilla GFlowNets, and we sampled trajectories with a batch size of 16, using the Adam optimizer with all other parameters at their default values.
 All experiments in this task are performed on a CPU.
 The horizon and dimension are set to 8 and 4.
-For the MCTS framework, we set the number of MCTS iterations to 1, the maximum depth of simulation to 20, the exploration coefficient to 1, and the greediness factor to $0.2$.
+For the MCTS framework, we set the maximum depth of simulation to 20, the exploration coefficient to 1, and the greediness factor to $0.2$.

 \paragraph{Parameter Setup in Molecule Design Task.} For the GFlowNets policy model, we use the dataset and proxy model provided by ~\citet{bengio2021flow, lau2024qgfn, malkin2022trajectory}.
-Different from the hypergrid experiment, due to the large state space of this experiment, we set the number of MCTS iterations to 1, the maximum depth of simulation to 8, the exploration coefficient to 1, and the greediness factor to $0.2$.
+Different from the hypergrid experiment, due to the large state space of this experiment, we set the maximum depth of simulation to 8, the exploration coefficient to 1, and the greediness factor to $0.2$.